vrettasm/analysis_code_Man_et_al/README.md

 This repository contains the analysis code for the paper:

 Wing K. Man, Bogachan Tahirbechi, Michail Vrettas, Swapan Preet, Liming Ying, Michele Vendruscolo, Alfonso De Simone, Giuliana Fusco. **"Synaptic Vesicles Docking on the Presynaptic Membrane Stabilised by α Synuclein"**.
-Accepted for publications at *Nature Communications*.
+Accepted for publication at *Nature Communications*.

 ## Abstract